tensorlakeai/indexify/docs/docs/index.md

 ## Multi-Stage Ingestion and Extraction Workflows

 Extraction Graphs are at the center of Indexify.
 They are pipelines which processes data and writes the output to databases for retrieval.
 Extraction policies are linked using the `content_source` attribute.
+Some unique characteristics of Indexify workflows are -

 **AI Native**: Use models from OpenAI, HuggingFace and Ollama in the pipeline.

-**Extensible**: Extend Indexify by plugging in Python modules in the pipeline.
+**Extensible**: by plugging in Python modules in the pipeline.

-**Scalable**: Handles ingestion and processing data at scale powered by a low latency and distributed scheduler.
+**Real Time and Scalable**: Handles real-time processing of data at scale powered by a low latency and distributed scheduler.

 **APIs**: Pipelines are exposed as HTTP APIs, making them accessible from applications written in TypeScript, Java, Python, Go, etc.